JAY GOLDEN, CHIEF STORYTELLER, CO-FOUNDER

 Joel’s own career took a sharp twist when he was diagnosed with thyroid cancer.
 Though usually a treatable form of the disease, in this case there was a strange complication.
 When he awoke from surgery he discovered he could no longer speak.
 At first the doctors thought the loss was temporary, but later they decided it was permanent.
 So it was Joel found himself living inside a story as strange as any he had ever told, filled with twists and turns including the last and strangest twist – the sudden return of his voice long after he had given up hope of being able to speak.
 This led to his award-winning memoir, The Beggar King and the Secret of Happiness (Algonquin Books, 2003).
 In 2014, Joel stepped away from day-to-day work at Wakingstar to focus on his upcoming book and movie, but remains an active adviser and strategic consultant.

 With NPR-quality productions and creative business savvy, Ahri Golden brings top-notch storytelling skills and cross-platform delivery expertise to help Wakingstar seek and develop stories at the heart of the leaders and organizations we serve.

-With over 15 years of experience, Ahri Golden has created award-winning public radio documentaries and nationwide storysharing events on the subjects of her media.
+With over 15 years of experience, Ahri Golden has created award-winning public radio documentaries and nationwide story-sharing events on the subjects of her media.
 She has produced on a diverse array of topics as Senior Producer of Public Radio International’s weekly show Beyond Computers (acquired by Salon.com) and as Co-Creator of the nationally-distributed public radio documentaries Shades of Gray, Birth and Born.
 Alongside the latter productions was The Birth Tour, a national community engagement event in over 75 cities and towns, which catalyzed stories and conversations about birth, as well as support networks for new mothers.
-Ahri was also Producer of the independent film Mitsein, and recently released an album of her own songs called Delve, which was community crowd-sourced through Kickstarter.
+Ahri recently released an album of original songs called Delve, which was community crowd-sourced through Kickstarter.